Green mosques and buildings

-Title: Creating jobs by improving energy efficiency (EE) and using renewable energies (RE) in mosques
+Title: Employment promotion through energy efficiency and renewable energy in mosques

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministère de l’'Energie, des Mines, de l’Eau et de l‘Environnement (MEMEE)
+Lead executing agency: Ministère de l’Energie, des Mines et de l‘Environnement (MEME)

-Morocco accords top priority to expanding renewable energies and promoting the use of energy-efficient technologies.
-The potential for business and employment in these areas has not yet been fully harnessed.
-Many decision-makers, potential clients and citizens are unaware of the benefits of renewable energies and the existing scope for saving energy.
-Demand for such services has therefore been low up until now.
-Specialists are also in many cases not sufficiently skilled.
+Developing renewable energy and promoting the wider use of energy-efficient technologies are among Morocco’s top political priorities.
+The potential for business and employment in these areas is not, however, being fully harnessed.
+Many decision-makers, prospective customers and the general public are unaware of the advantages of renewable energy and the potential for saving energy.
+The demand for such services has therefore so far been low.
+Moreover, the expertise required is often not available.

-Moroccan businesses benefit from new market opportunities.
-More jobs are available for specialists.
-The population is aware of the benefits of energy efficiency and renewable energies.
+Moroccan companies benefit from new market opportunities.
+Additional jobs for skilled workers are available.
+The population is sensitised to the benefits of energy efficiency and renewable energies.

-- Reducing energy consumption in mosques and other public buildings
+First of all, energy consumption in mosques and other public buildings needs to be reduced.

-The project is part of a special initiative designed to stabilise and promote development in North Africa and the Middle East run by BMZ.
+The project is part of the special initiative designed to stabilise and promote development in North Africa and the Middle East run by Germany’s Federal Ministry for Economic Cooperation and Development (BMZ).
 Through the projects that make up this special initiative, BMZ is helping to open up economic and social prospects for people in the region.
-Within this context, an additional sum of more than 300 million euros has been earmarked for projects carried out by development cooperation organisations in the period from 2014 to 2021.
+Between 2014 and 2022 more than 70 additional development projects are being carried out under this initiative.
 The thematic focus is on youth and employment promotion, economic stabilisation, democracy and stabilising neighbouring countries in crisis situations.

 - So far, 293 additional jobs have been created with project support.

 - More than 890 mosques have already been upgraded in terms of energy efficiency.
 In the first approximately 100 upgraded mosques, energy savings of 41 to 63 per cent were achieved in the first year.